JooZef315/Fusion-Restaurant/README.md

-#### A SPA using react, reactstrp and Redux , FETCH is also used to call an APi using jason-server
+#### A single page application with react
+I used:
+ - reactstrp and
+ - Redux
+ - jason-server